 Add Yogurt Mixture to Flour Mixture

 Pour wet ingredients into the bowl with dry ingredients and stir until just combined.
-Next, toss the strawberries with 2 tsp of flour, and then fold them into the batter.
+Next, toss the strawberries with 2 teaspoon of flour, and then fold them into the batter.

 Add Batter to a Loaf Pan